PATHFINDER 2 Study

 - Have smoked at least 100 cigarettes in their lifetime.

-- Have a known genetic syndrome (BRCA, HNPCC, Lynch, etc.) that increase cancer risk.
+- Have a known genetic syndrome (BRCA, HNPCC, Lynch, etc.) that increases cancer risk.

-- Have been treated for an invasive cancer at least three years ago, and currently cancer-free.
+- Have been treated for an invasive cancer at least three years ago, and are currently cancer-free.

 If you are interested in finding out if you are a candidate for the study, please complete the form at the bottom of this page.
 A study coordinator will be in contact to discuss your eligibility and next steps.
-If eligible, the initial consultation will be conducted virtually, and an appointment for a blood test will be scheduled at a Cleveland Clinic location below.
+If eligible, the initial consultation will be conducted virtually, and an appointment for a blood test will be scheduled.
 You must have a scheduled appointment for a blood test.

 We also recommend you review our consent document, which provides additional details on the study.
 Please note, this document is for review purposes only.
 Once you are contacted by the coordinator and eligible for the study, you will be provided a consent form to sign.

-PATHFINDER is a research study not yet approved by the FDA, but being conducted under an investigational device exemption (IDE) application.
+PATHFINDER 2 is a research study using Galleri ®, a blood test which is not yet approved by the FDA being conducted under an investigational device exemption (IDE) application.
 The test is intended to be complementary to, and not a replacement of, U.S. guideline-recommended cancer screenings your healthcare provider may recommend, such as colonoscopy or mammography.